Battle of Sinop: Aftermath

 When telegraph reports of the battle reached Russian authorities in St. Petersburg, the reaction was jubilant.
 The untested and widely hated Russian navy had proven victorious and the recent expenditure in its development seemed warranted.
 Several balls were held to celebrate the victory and a state-funded parade was held.
 The affair was rather grand, and included dancers, bands, parading troops who had not taken part in the battle and criminals dressed up in Ottoman uniforms.
 Military advisors saw the battle as a turning point and pushed for shell-firing guns to be installed on all Russian ships.

 The reaction in the Ottoman capital of Constantinople ranged from concern to total panic.
 Russia had annihilated a vital convoy and now had operational control over the Black Sea.
 The destruction of the harbor defenses opened the door to Russian invasion and suddenly the entire Samsun and Trabzon Coast was now at risk.
 Moreover, the Russian violation of the British/French mandate for the war meant that the actions of Russia could no longer be predicted and Russia might not be fighting with one hand tied behind its back.

-Subsequent policy was directed toward the Anglo-French and the comprehensive military agreement that Istanbul had been trying to avoid.
-The Porte wanted to prevent war at all cost, but its strategy had failed, and now an Allied campaign against the Russians seemed inevitable.
+According to Orlando Figes, the defeat led to diplomatic efforts by the Sublime Porte, with Mustafa Reşid Pasha making, "one last effort to involve the Western powers in a settlement was needed if they were to be won over to the Turkish side in the event of a general war."
+On 22 December, the French and British agreed a combined Black Sea fleet would ensure protection of Turkish shipping.

 "She [Turkey] hears from all sides that the occupation of the Principalities by Russia constitutes a cause of war; and she has not only put herself into a state of respectable defence, but she has appealed with perfect success to the zeal of her Mussulmen and to the loyalty of her Christian subjects."

 The attack was treated by external powers as unjustified and caused a wave of anti-Russian sentiment in western Europe.
 Much of the British press presented the attack as the "Massacre of Sinope".
 The attack strengthened the pro-war factions in Britain and France, and provided them with the justification for a war to curb Russian bellicosity.
 Lord Palmerston temporarily resigned over the affair.
 By March 1854, however, war hawks in the National Government won out and Sinop was seen as a just cause for war, although ultimately the real motivation was to curb Russian expansion in accordance with a balance of power strategy.

 "Turkey must be defended from aggression....
 It may be regarded as an intentional insult to the maritime powers...these ships were charged with provisions for Batoum and they have been destroyed in a Turkish harbour - which is Turkish territory - which England is bound to protect."

-During the Crimean War which followed, all Russian ships of the line and frigates involved in this battle were lost at Sevastopol.